bonesnap/d2-rune-calculator/README.md

 ### Reset ###

-Clears the form but replaces the original values into their respective fields.
+Clears the form but places the original values back into their respective fields.
 Useful for when you want to dream and say to yourself, "So if I had a Ber rune...".

 ## Manual Usage ##